desaiuditd/media-server/README.md

    - Yavka.net
    - Supersubtitles
 6. Scheduler<br>
-   - You may want to update some of the settigns such as ``Sonarr/Radarr Sync``
+   - You may want to update some of the settings such as ``Sonarr/Radarr Sync``

 It's worth noting that the specifics of the setup may vary depending on your specific setup, but the above steps should give you a good starting point.<br>
 You can also refer to the official documentation of Bazarr for more information about the settings and options available.<br>